and the calm is deep where the quiet waters flow

 Jiang Cheng turned on his feet with the training sword in hand immediately.
-It was blocked by the silver scabbard of an elegant, familiar sword—by a man dressed all in white he had last met covered in blood and grime in a cave and kneeling a few feet away from a fevered Wei Wuxian.
+It was blocked by the silver scabbard of an elegant, unfamiliar sword—by a man dressed all in white he had last met covered in blood and grime in a cave, kneeling a few feet away from a fevered Wei Wuxian.

 “Lan Wangji,” Jiang Cheng said with only a hint of hostility; his confusion was stronger.